ROCm/hipSPARSELt/docs/conceptual/mi300-features.rst

 Stream usage notes
 ------------------

-* Single stream is sufficient for most operations
+* Single stream is sufficient for most operations.
-* Multiple streams can improve performance when processing independent operations
+* Multiple streams can improve performance when processing independent operations.
-* Ensure proper synchronization when using multiple streams with dependent operations
+* Ensure proper synchronization when using multiple streams with dependent operations.
-* The stream count is specified using the ``num_streams`` parameter
+* The stream count is specified using the ``num_streams`` parameter.

 Supported operations
 ====================